UIUCLearningLanguageLab/Humans/readme_project_description.md

 | Space | co-occurrence matrix | similarity matrix |
 | Graph | co-occurrence graph  | similarity graph  |

 We have a 2 X 2 design for the study.
-Fisrt we look at the representional data structures, where 'space' referring to encode words as vectors in a feature vector space, and 'graph' referring to the graph generated from the corresponding spatial matrix (as the adjacency matrix).
+First we look at the representational data structures, where 'space' referring to encode words as vectors in a feature vector space, and 'graph' referring to the graph generated from the corresponding spatial matrix (as the adjacency matrix).
 And then we differentiate the co-occurrence and similarity encoding, where the co-occurrence refers to the co-occurrence count, and similarity refers to the word-word similarity scores formed by correlating (or other computation) the word vectors in the co-occurrence space.
-Correspondingly, the co-occurrence graph refers to the graph formed by co-occurrence matrix, and therefore is equivalent to represent 'sentences' as chains fo word nodes, and join the chains by shared words; while similarity graph is derived from simliarity matrix, with nodes representing the words, and the edges as the similariy scores between the word pairs.
+Correspondingly, the co-occurrence graph refers to the graph formed by co-occurrence matrix, and therefore is equivalent to represent 'sentences' as chains fo word nodes, and join the chains by shared words; while similarity graph is derived from similiarity matrix, with nodes representing the words, and the edges as the similariy scores between the word pairs.

 Apart from the basic 2 X 2 design, we further divdie the similarity half by how the similarity score (cosine, 2-distance,